Dodda Vira Rajendra: Death

 Dodda Vira Rajendra died in 1809.
 His tomb is located in Mercara (Madikeri).
 He is deified and his tomb is worshipped to this day.

 Works

 Dodda Vira Rajendra compiled a literary work Rajendraname, which records the history of the Coorg rulers from 1633 to 1807.

 He established the town of Virajpet in 1792.

+He also built a street called Mahadevpet in Madikeri town.